Model Optimization

 plt.title('Initial vs. Optimized S11')

 For more complex designs, the minimize() function can accept a list of multiple goals, and you can apply masks to evaluate different features across different frequency bands.
-Custom loss functions can also be specified in losses.
+For even more advanced optimization, custom losses can be specified, either using the built-in losses in losses; using a custom callable; or by creating a custom AbstractEvaluator.
+The last example is the most powerful, allowing the specification of arbitrary, tunable hyper-parameters.

 Note that ParamRF also provides convenience functions for fitting models directly to data in fitting().
 See the tutorial for a detailed guide.